sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) : aka the "Gang Of Four" book, or GOF
 - [Dynamic programming - PrismoSkills](http://prismoskills.appspot.com/lessons/Dynamic_Programming/Chapter_01_-_Introduction.jsp) : very good resource if want to learn how to solve DP problems.
 - [Flexbox Froggy](https://flexboxfroggy.com) : a game that teaches you how to use CSS flexbox properties
+- [Grid Garden](https://cssgridgarden.com/) : a game for learning to layout elements with CSS Grid
 - [Git from the inside out](https://maryrosecook.com/blog/post/git-from-the-inside-out)
 - [Head First Design Patterns](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124)
 - [How to Program in C++](http://cs.fit.edu/~mmahoney/cse2050/how2cpp.html) : Good resource for revising C++ topics and STL